 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu.

 Children with astrocytoma may experience the following symptoms or signs.
-Sometimes, children with astrocytoma do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not a tumor.
+Sometimes, children with astrocytoma do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not a tumor.

-If you are concerned about one or more of the symptoms or signs on this list, please talk with your child’s doctor.
+If you are concerned about any changes your child experiences, please talk with your child’s doctor.
 The doctor will ask how long and how often your child has been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .